Shifter24/notesAPP/README.md

 - SQL Server for creating DB
 - C# along with MVC design pattern

-In this moment you can do CREATE, EDIT and DELETE, and also PIN your important notes and see them.
+At this moment you can do CREATE, EDIT and DELETE, and also PIN your important notes and see them.

-In the future i will be adding functionality.

 -------EXAMPLES-------